Enzo Fittipaldi: 2021

-In May 2021, it was announced that Fittipaldi would switch to Charouz Racing System in the 2021 FIA Formula 3 Championship, partnering Reshad de Gerus and Logan Sargeant.
-By finishing 12th in Race 1, He scored reverse pole for Race 2.
-There, he battled with David Schumacher until lap 15, where he collided with him, sending Schumacher out of the race.
-A lap later, he would slow and retire with electrical issues.
-Despite not scoring in Paul Ricard and his points tally remaining at zero, he stated that the Charouz atmosphere "one of the best [I've] ever felt".
-At the Red Bull Ring, Fittipaldi finished 11th on the road, but numerous penalties promoted to fourth, scoring his first points of the year.
-He finished eighth in Race 2 despite being airborne for a second.
-At the Hungaroring, finishing 12th in Race 1 gave him reverse pole again for Race 2.
-He maintained his lead, until lap 4, where Matteo Nannini passed him.
-Fittipaldi remained in second place and duly claimed his first F3 podium.
-Fittipaldi surged to finish ninth in Race 3.
+In May 2021, Fittipaldi announced his switch to Charouz Racing System in the 2021 FIA Formula 3 Championship, partnering Reshad de Gerus and Logan Sargeant.
+At the opening round in Barcelona, finishing twelfth in Race 1 earned him reverse-grid pole for Race 2.
+Fittipaldi initially led a tense battle with David Schumacher, but the pair collided on lap 15, sending Schumacher into retirement.
+A lap later, Fittipaldi himself retired with electrical issues.
+Despite failing to score points in Paul Ricard, Fittipaldi praised the atmosphere within Charouz, describing it as "one of the best [he had] ever felt".
+At the Red Bull Ring, Fittipaldi narrowly missed points in Race 1 after finishing eleventh on the road, but post-race penalties for several drivers promoted him to fourth, securing his first points of the season.
+He followed this with eighth place in Race 2 despite briefly being airborne during a wheel-to-wheel battle.
+At the Hungaroring, another twelfth-place finish in Race 1 handed him reverse-pole for Race 2.
+Although he lost the lead to Matteo Nannini on lap four, Fittipaldi held on to second place to secure his maiden FIA Formula 3 podium.
+He later climbed from outside the top ten to finish ninth in Race 3.

-Following that however, Fittipaldi was replaced in his seat by American Hunter Yeany.
-Overall, Fittipaldi claimed 25 points and ended 17th in the championship.
+Following the Hungaroring round, Fittipaldi was replaced at Charouz by American driver Hunter Yeany.
+Despite contesting only part of the season, he finished seventeenth in the championship with 25 points.

 Indy Pro 2000 Championship

-In February 2021, it was confirmed that Fittipaldi would compete in the Indy Pro 2000 Championship for RP Motorsport.
-However, after the first round of the season the Brazilian left the championship.
-In an interview with his former F3 teammate Jake Hughes in June of that year Fittipaldi confirmed that he would not be returning to the series.
+In February 2021, Fittipaldi was announced to compete in the Indy Pro 2000 Championship for RP Motorsport.
+However, he left the series after the opening round and did not return.
+In June, Fittipaldi confirmed in an interview with former teammate Jake Hughes that he would not continue in the championship.